 Marilyn Mosby asks judge to move her federal criminal trial out of Baltimore

 Mosby’s attorneys filed a document under seal Thursday, and U.S. District Judge Lydia Kay Griggsby issued a scheduling order Friday asking both parties to file responses about whether the trial should be moved.
-It is scheduled to take place in March.
+It is scheduled to begin March 27.

 Previously, Mosby’s attorneys had argued that many of the potential jurors in her case were prejudiced against her because of prosecutors’ actions and local media coverage.
 Prosecutors have denied any wrongdoing, and in turn accused her of trying to sway jurors in her favor by misrepresenting facts of the case and developments in court.